donaldbonner/pythonDump/README.md

 Moderatly Intersting
 --------------------
 *	[quickServer](https://github.com/donaldbonner/random/tree/master/qServer) - This will host the file directory it is in to the interwebs.
 Run script for details on how to access.

+*	[pyText](https://github.com/donaldbonner/pythonDump/tree/master/pyText) - This will send sms text to a t-mobile, at&t, and verizon phone.